-A separate electrical circuit should be used for your tools.
-This circuit should not be less than #12 wire and should be protected with a 20 Amp fuse.
-Have a certified electrician replace or repair a damaged or worn cord immediately.
-Before connecting the motor to the power line, make sure the switch is in the "OFF" position and be sure that the electric current is of the same characteristics as stamped on motor nameplate.
+A separate electrical circuit should be used for your machines.
+This circuit should not be less than #12 wire and should be protected with a 20 Amp time lag fuse.
+If an extension cord is used, use only 3-wire extension cords which have 3-prong grounding type plugs and matching receptacle which will accept the machine's plug.
+Before connecting the motor to the power line, make sure the switch is in the "OFF" position and be sure that the electric current is of the same characteristics as indicated on the machine.
+All line connections should make good contact.
 Running on low voltage will damage the motor.